Zhiqi-Huang/Zhiqi-Huang/README.md

 - 👋 Hi, I’m @Zhiqi-Huang
 - 👀 I’m interested in building digital system to help computer learn about human language
-- 🌱 I’m currently learning tech and financial knowledge
-- 💞️ I’m looking to collaborate on NLP research/projects or financial/quant projects
+- 💞️ I’m looking to collaborate on NLP research/projects
 - 📫 How to reach me: zhiqihuang[at]pku.edu.cn

 <!---